 On Being a Poet and Psychotherapist

 Late in 2016, an essay of mine, along with a selection of my poems, will appear in a book titled "Artist/Analyst" from Routledge Press.
 Here are some thoughts on the way my two endeavors support each other.
+These thought also form the backbone of my new book, Poetry and Psychoanalysis: The Opening of the Field

 As a psychotherapist who is also a poet, I often think of the similarities between my two endeavors.
 Psychoanalysis has long been a source for literary interpretation.
 But poetry can also be a source of guidance and inspiration for a therapist.
 The basics of poetry: metaphor, image, sound and rhythm, form all occur in a therapist's office as well.